Name: Smokemont Campground

 Individual campsites accommodate up to six people.
 If your family or group is more than six people, you need to secure a second site or get a group campsite.

-Campsites in sections A and B are first-come-first-served from January 1 to May 15.
-You do not need a reservation.
-However, beginning May 15 until October 31, you do need a reservation.
+Campsites in sections A and B are first-come-first-served from January 1 to about April or May; so you do not need a reservation.
+However, after that time, you will need a reservation.
+Please check Recreation.gov for the latest details.

 The fee for an individual campsite is $25 per night.